HHS/TANF-app/docs/Product-Strategy/Roadmap-and-Backlog.md

 | Outcome | Status |
 | -------- | ------- |
 | STT user of the system knows their file(s) were successfully uploaded | Not Started
+| Files successfully transferred to ACF server | Not Started
 | Files uploaded by STT user(s) are successfully entered into the existing TDRS system | Not Started

 ## Potential future work